containers/podman-desktop/EXTENSIONS.md

 > **_NOTE:_** The `unknown` status is unique as it will not show in the extension section of Podman Desktop, it will also not be accessible via API calls.
 Unknown statuses typically happen when Podman Desktop is unable to load the extension.

 `ProviderConnectionStatus` is the main "Lifecycle" of your extension.
-The status is updated by automatically by Podman Desktop and reflected within the provider.
+The status is updated automatically by Podman Desktop and reflected within the provider.

 Upon a successful start up via the `activate` function within your extension, `ProviderConnectionStatus` will be reflected as 'started'.